corverroos/go-visibilty/README.md

 for other types in its own package, making that exported obviously leaks the internal API.
 Providing that internal API via unexported identifiers is fine in that case.

-See [foo/foo.go](foo/foo.go) and other files for an illustration of this and examples.
+See [foo/foo.go](foo/foo.go) and other files for an illustration of this approach.

 ## Go language spec